Copyright © 2001-2013, Nick Anthony Fiorenza, All Rights Reserved

-"The current prediction for Sunspot Cycle 24 gives a smoothed sunspot number maximum of about 70 in the late Summer of 2013.
-The smoothed sunspot number reached 73.1 in September 2013) so the official maximum will be at least this high.
-The smoothed sunspot number has been rising again towards this second peak over the last five months and has now surpassed the level of the first peak (66.9 in February 2012).
+"The smoothed sunspot number has been rising towards a second peak over the last five months and has now surpassed the level of the first peak, which occurred in February 2012.
 Many cycles are double peaked but this is the first in which the second peak in sunspot number was larger than the first.
 We are currently over five years into Cycle 24.
-The current predicted and observed size makes this the smallest sunspot cycle since Cycle 14 which had a maximum of 64.2 in February of 1906....."
+The current predicted and observed size makes this the smallest sunspot cycle since Cycle 14 which had a maximum of 64.2 in February of 1906......"

 Latest Updates Here

 NASA Solar Physics / Marshall Space Flight Center